Permalink to this page: https://hpc.cswp.cs.technion.ac.il/newton

 Slurm uses a Fair Share queueing system.
 The system assigns job priority based on cluster load and recent user activity in order to give every user a fair chance to execute jobs.

-You will only notice the queuing system when the cluster is full (usually on the week preceding courses’ exercise submission deadline).
+You will only notice the queuing system when the cluster is full.

 This is a rough description of the priority calculation: